-1) reduction of the student's final grade,
+1. reduction of the student's final grade;

-- 2) denial of permission to complete course work, or sit for examinations, or - 3) receipt of a grade of F (Failing), all at the discretion of the faculty member involved.
+- 2. denial of permission to complete course work, or sit for examinations; or - 3. receipt of a grade of F (Failing), all at the discretion of the faculty member involved.

 Students are advised that faculty members may, and often do, establish their own specific attendance and preparation requirements, which may be stricter than this general standard.
-Any student who receives a grade of F due to excessive absences may petition the Associate Dean for Academic Affairs or their designee to convert the grade of F to a grade of W (Withdrawn).
+A student who has been notified that they will receive a grade of F due to excessive absences may petition the Associate Dean for Academic Programs & Students, prior to the end of the final exam period, to instead receive a grade of W (Withdrawn).